 This pasta bake takes its flavor cues from the lasagna soup I posted last year.
-I loved the clumps of spicy, hot meat so much, I decided to make a pasta bake out of it.
+I ended up loving the spiced flavors of hot Italian sausage so much, I decided to make a pasta bake out of it.
 And what’s a pasta bake without some cheese?
 So there’s just enough cheese to have some cheese string action going but feel free to add more 😉

 It’s pretty easy with a few simple ingredients.
 There’s not as much cheese as my chicken Alfredo pasta bake, but it’s still a good one to try out, especially if you love the flavors of hot Italian sausage.
 So let’s start cooking!